tsunami416604/Testing1Agschi/Testingagschi1/articles/azure-toolkit-for-intellij-publish-as-docker-container.md

 ---
-title: "Azure Toolkit for IntelliJ を使用して Docker コンテナーを発行する | Microsoft Docs"
+title: Publish a Docker container by using the Azure Toolkit for IntelliJ | Microsoft Docs
-description: "Azure Toolkit for IntelliJ を使用して、Web アプリを Docker コンテナーとして Microsoft Azure に発行する方法について説明します。"
+description: Learn how to publish a web app to Microsoft Azure as a Docker container by using the Azure Toolkit for IntelliJ.
-services:
+services: ''
 documentationcenter: java
 author: rmcmurray
 manager: erikre
-editor:
+editor: ''

 ms.assetid:
 ms.service: multiple
 ms.workload: na